ShuuheiAlb/fitness-food-on-a-budget/README.md

 # Fitness Food Price Dashboard
 ## Comparing price of food for various macronutrients

 This project is being developed to compare the average price of food for various macronutrients.
-Result is dependant on Coles and Woolsworths websites and their data.

-Browser used is different than the original fork (Firefox vs Chrome)
+The Coles' requests are dependent on the date and versions of the latest data, and thus needs to be regularly maintained.